perXautomatik/git-toolbelt/Readme.md

     $ git fixup  # merge this little change back into the last commit

+### git fixup-with

+Interactively lets you pick a commit to fixup with.
+(Uses `fzf` for the interactive picking.
+Use `brew install fzf` to install this tool separately.)
+Use `-r` to trigger an interactive rebase right afterwards.

 ### git workon

-Convenience command for quickly switching to a branch <name>.
-If such local branch does not exist, but there is a remote branch named origin/<name>, then a local branch is created and the remote is tracked.
-If the local branch already exists, it's git pull --rebase'ed to update to the latest remote state.
+Convenience command for quickly switching to a branch `<name>`.
+If such local branch does not exist, but there is a remote branch named `origin/<name>`, then a local branch is created and the remote is tracked.

 ### git delouse